codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/Floating-balloons--94e4.md

 In the left hand pane, you will find a little playground for floats.
-What better than balloons to play with `float`'ing elements ?
+What better than balloons to play with `float`-ing elements ?

 The playground is composed of 3 main parts:

 1. The big balloons, numbered 1 to 5 are all block-level elements.
 1. The multiple paragraphs of text underneath are used to show the interactions of floating elements with text.